 This certificate prepares individuals for the workplace communication skills demanded by today's employers.
 Courses focus on functional skills (writing, editing, oral presentations), as well as theoretical and technological foundations (ethics, computer-assisted design) applicable in the workplace.
 For employees already on the job, the certificate offers the opportunity to update skills and satisfy corporate demands; for current students, the certificate provides competence in workplace communication skills that prospective employers will seek.

+Credits

-2020:222 2020:290 2020:290 7600:105 Technical Report Writing Special Topics: Information Design Special Topics: Ethical Issues in Workplace Communication Introduction to Public Speaking 3 3 3 7600:106 OR Effective Oral Communication 3 12
+2020:222 Technical Report Writing 3

+2020:290 Special Topics: Information Design 3

+2020:290 Special Topics: Ethical Issues in Workplace Comr nunication3

+7600:105 Introduction to Public Speaking 3

+or

+7600:106 Effective Oral Communication 3